sphinx-gallery/sphinx-gallery/doc/configuration.rst

 Rerunning stale examples
 ========================
-By default, sphinx-gallery only rebuilds examples that have changed.
+By default, Sphinx-Gallery only rebuilds examples that have changed.
-For example, when starting from a clean ``doc/`` directory, running your HTML build once will result in Sphinx-gallery executing all examples that match your given :ref:`filename/ignore patterns <build_pattern>`.
+For example, when starting from a clean ``doc/`` directory, running your HTML build once will result in Sphinx-Gallery executing all examples that match your given :ref:`filename/ignore patterns <build_pattern>`.
 Then, running the exact same command a second time *should not run any examples*, because the MD5 hash of each example will be checked against the MD5 hash (saved to disk as ``<filename>.md5`` in the generated directory) that the example file had during the first build.
-These will match and thus the example will be determined to be "stale", and it will not be rebuilt by Sphinx-gallery.
+These will match and thus the example will be determined to be "stale", and it will not be rebuilt by Sphinx-Gallery.
 This design feature allows for more rapid documentation iteration by only rebuilding examples when they change.